betaly/bleco/packages/soft-delete/README.md

   to be there in DB within that table are - 'deleted', 'deleted_on', 'deleted_by'.
 If you are using auto-migration of loopback 4, then, you may not need to do anything specific to add this column.
 If not, then please add these columns to the DB table.
-- **SoftCrudRepository** - An abstract base class for all repositories which require soft delete feature.
+- **DefaultSoftCrudRepository** - An abstract base class for all repositories which require soft delete feature.
 This class is going to be the one which handles soft delete operations and ensures soft deleted entries are not returned in responses, However if there is a need to query soft deleted entries as well,there is an options to achieve that and you can use findAll() in place of find() , findOneIncludeSoftDelete() in place of findOne() and findByIdIncludeSoftDelete() in place of findById(), these will give you the responses including soft deleted entries.